yinmay/audioShareApp/README.md

 Project is created with:

-- React Native UI library, like Flex Style,View/Image/Text/FlatList,TouchableOpacity,Animated,StyleSheet
+- React Native UI library, like Flex Style,View/Image/Text/FlatList, TouchableOpacity, Animated, StyleSheet
 - dva.js, React and redux based, lightweight and elm-style framework
 - react-navigation for the routing and navigation
 - react-native-storage to save the data in local, just like winodw.localstorage for web